eonil/CocoaProgrammaticHowtoCollection/README.md

 -	ComponentUsages

 	Contains Swift examples.
-Written and tested in OSX 10.10.
+Written and tested in OSX 10.11.
+Some examples will continue to work also in 10.10 but I don't track which.
+Now all examples require Swift 2.1 to compile.

 	-	Bootstrapping.
 How to make an empty AppKit application.
 	-	SplitViewExample.
 How to use `NSSplitViewController`.